WebOrigami/japan-hike-ebook/ReadMe.md

 $ npm run build
 ```

-This will regenerate the `japan-hike.epub` file that you should can open in an ebook reader.
+This will regenerate the `japan-hike.epub` file that you can open in an ebook reader.

 ## License

 The Software here (the Origami program) is licensed via MIT License; see the LICENSE file.

-The book content (the text and images) were created by Jan Miksovsky who holds the copyright.
-You are free to make copies of the EPUB file for personal use.
+The book content (the text and images) is copyright 2024 Jan Miksovsky.
+All rights reserved.
+You may make copies of this book for personal use, but may not distribute it or use it for commercial purposes without permission.